Skip to content.

 The Department of Justice provides guidance in setting corporate compliance and ethical standards.
 While specific requirements may vary depending on the nature of the business, some requirements include:

 • Risk assessment.
 Regular risk assessments should be conducted to identify and mitigate potential compliance risks associated with the company’s operations, industry, violations and geographical locations.
+The recent DOJ guidance particularly emphasizes adapting these assessments to address new and evolving risks, particularly technology-related ones.

 • Policies and procedures.
 Companies should have clear, well-communicated policies and procedures that address relevant compliance risks, such as anti-corruption, anti-bribery, antitrust, data privacy, and other legal requirements.
+It’s essential to establish a process for updating these policies in response to lessons learned and technological changes.

 • Training and communication.
 Employees should receive regular training on compliance policies and procedures, and there should be effective communication channels for reporting potential violations or seeking guidance.
+Training should be tailored to address specific risks and incorporate mechanisms for confirming that employees know how to access relevant policies.

-• Third-Party due diligence.
+• Third-party due diligence.
 Companies should conduct due diligence on third parties, such as suppliers, agents, distributors, and business partners, to ensure they adhere to the company’s compliance standards.

 Two employees sitting at the table talking